awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

   + Database activity streams
   + Performance Insights
 + Connections to an Aurora Serverless v1 DB cluster are closed automatically if held open for longer than one day\.
 + All Aurora Serverless v1 DB clusters have the following limitations:
   + You can't export Aurora Serverless v1 snapshots to Amazon S3 buckets\.
   + You can't save data to text files in Amazon S3\.
+  + You can't use AWS Database Migration Service and Change Data Capture \(CDC\) with Aurora Serverless DB clusters\.
+Only provisioned Aurora DB clusters support CDC with AWS DMS as a source\.
   + You can't load text file data to Aurora MySQL Serverless from Amazon S3\.
 However, you can load data to Aurora PostgreSQL Serverless from Amazon S3 by using the `aws_s3` extension with the `aws_s3.table_import_from_s3` function and the `credentials` parameter\.
 For more information, see [Importing Amazon S3 data into an Aurora PostgreSQL DB cluster](AuroraPostgreSQL.Migrating.md#USER_PostgreSQL.S3Import)\.
 + Aurora MySQL–based DB clusters running Aurora Serverless v1 don't support the following:
   + Invoking AWS Lambda functions from within your Aurora MySQL DB cluster\.
 However, AWS Lambda functions can make calls to your Aurora MySQL Serverless DB cluster\.